-Google seems to prefer at least some kind of textual piece of content on your products list.
-But please feel free to elaborate (a lot) below that list.
+Google prefers a textual piece of content on your products list.
+But please feel free to elaborate below that list.
 In the introduction, you could also include links to other sections of your website.
-That can be related shop categories pages or specific landing pages that explains more about your products.
+That can be related shop categories pages or specific landing pages that explain more about your products.
 Anything to make your visitors and Google find the right products.

 Make your categories available

 To maximise discoverability, your category page should also contain a list of all the categories, immediately visible or visible on demand, like Marks & Spencer’s menswear category list.

 Clicking on the All categories link returns a huge list of subcategories if wanted.
 Your list might be shorter, like the one at Moleskine.com:

 Moleskine incorporated the main categories in the main menu of their shop.
 On click, there is also a subcategory list, as you can see on the left in the image above.